Niyati-Garg/smart-retail-analytics-system/README.md

        ↓
 Global Visitor Identity
 ```
+### ReID Matching Logic

+The ReID module was designed to identify the same customer across different camera views and reduce duplicate visitor counts.

+The matching process consists of the following steps:

+1. Feature vectors generated using OSNet are collected for each tracked visitor.
+2. Feature vectors are normalized before comparison.
+3. Cosine similarity is computed between visitor embeddings.
+4. Zone visitation paths are compared using Jaccard similarity.
+5. Visitors are considered a match only when:
+   - they originate from different cameras,
+   - cosine similarity exceeds a predefined threshold,
+   - zone-path overlap exceeds a predefined threshold.
+6. Matched visitors are grouped into clusters representing a single customer.
+7. A second-stage cluster merge is performed to further reduce fragmented identities.
+8. Final merged identities are exported as global visitors for downstream analytics.

+This hybrid approach combines appearance-based matching with movement-based validation to improve cross-camera identity resolution.

 ---

 ## Tech Stack

 ### Programming Language
 * Python

 ### Computer Vision & Machine Learning
 * YOLOv8
 * DeepSORT
 * TorchReID (OSNet)